DexcTrack/dexctrack/README.md

 >>>https://www.python.org/downloads/mac-osx/

-The ***macOS 64-bit installer*** will update your PATH to include the newly installed versions of 'python' and 'pip', or 'python3' and 'pip3', by adding a few lines to your ~/.bash_profile file.
+The ***macOS 64-bit installer*** will update your PATH to include the newly installed versions of 'python' and 'pip', by adding a few lines to your ~/.bash_profile file.

 >2.
 Install 'git'